prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Scientific Calculator/README.md

 ### Imported tkinter in python.

+Setup instructions:-
-Setup instructions:- \#\#\# Firstly, download the python script in your local computer and run it, it will work successfully.
+### Firstly, download the python script in your local computer and run it, it will work successfully.

-Detailed explanation of script, if needed:- \#\#\# As you can see, nowadays calculating big-big numbers is very tough or it may takes time to solve.
+Detailed explanation of script, if needed:-
+### As you can see,nowadays calculating big-big numbers is very tough or it may takes time to solve.
 I have created a basic python script Scientific Calculator app where you can solve the basic as well as complex calculations.
+In my
-In my Script, I have imported tkinter which is really very easy in python.
+Script, I have imported tkinter which is really very easy in python.

+You can use standard calculator by default and you can go to file and change standard calculator to scientific calculator for solving complex problems like the problems of logarithm,trignometric problems,exponential problems,etc.

-Screenshots:- \#\#\# (Image1.png),(Image2.png),(Image3.png),(Image4.png)
+Screenshots:-
+### (Images/Image1.png),(Images/Image2.png),(Images/Image3.png),(Images/Image4.png)

+output:-
-output:- \#\#\# Answers will be display after the calculations
+### Answers will be display after the calculations

 Author(s) Prakhar Agarwal